mdlacasse/xomsavings/README.md

-# Mean-variance optimization of a portfolio with limited-choice assets
+# Mean-variance optimization of a portfolio with a limited choice of assets
 This file uses sequential quadratic programming to solve the Markowitz formulation of asset allocation in a portfolio having the following choice of assets:

 - ExxonMobil stock (XOM)